kjp062/top/README.md

-# top
+# The Odin Project

-Repo containing all work related to The Odin Project
+This repo will contain all work related to The Odin Project.